Yueyue07/JS_Methods_For_Array_Summary/README.md

 #  Summary of Methods of Array in JavaScript
-Here is the summary of methods for array, which are used frequently.
+Here is the summary of methods for array used frequently for the purpose of your reference and comparison among each of them.

 <table>
   <tbody>